is to give musicians the freedom to create, the power to perform, and the space to come together.

 How can we make you sound good, look good, find your listeners, and have a blast while you make your music?
 That’s what we ask ourselves each day.
 Our studios are your Wonka Chocolate Factory and we’re Willy Wonka himself, ready to guide you through the bizarre and titillating music studio playground.
 That’s why you’re here, reading yet another about us page

-Liz doesn’t think music studios need to be pretentious, intimidating, or overpriced to make bands and artists sound good.
-Her vision for Dog House Music is to create a community for local + touring musicians alike where they can come to feel at home.
+Liz doesn’t think music studios need to be pretentious, intimidating, or overpriced to make bands and artists sound good and look good.
+Her vision for Dog House Music is to create a community for local and touring musicians alike where they can come to feel at home.
 To find Liz when she’s not at Dog House, check the ski lifts, hiking trails, or the bar.
 Fact: she’s a wanna-be fiddle player, and she can do the worm.

 51% owner + 100% marketer

 Kenny cares about you and your music, deeply (creepy).
 He thinks music studios are incubators for creativity, and can be anything you need them to be: music venue, sound stage, dance hall, gathering space, work station, or comedy club.
 If you make music, Kenny wants to listen to it, he wants to meet your band, he wants you to play a live show, and he wants to make you famous.
 If you’re looking for Kenny, you’ll always find him at Dog House Music.